 It is believed that all domestic producers in the United States voluntarily ceased production by 2013.
-However, PBDES may be still manufactured in small amounts.
+However, PBDEs may be still manufactured in small amounts.

 Manufactured items containing PBDEs are still being imported into Canada and the United States and remain within in-use products and waste streams.
-PBDEs have been detected in sediment, air, wildlife, and fish and other biota in and around the Great Lakes and contribute to environmental degradation in the Great Lakes Basin.
+PBDEs have been detected in sediment, air, wildlife, and fish and other biota in and around the Great Lakes and contribute to environmental degradation in the Great Lakes basin.

 There are a number of unknowns in both Canada and the United States concerning unquantified PBDE sources.
 No comprehensive registry of PBDE manufacturers, processors, or users of PBDE-containing products exists in either country.
 Additional monitoring is needed to acquire information on time series and scales that allow PBDE levels to be better known and modelled nationally, particularly in cases involving products or sources distributed in commerce.
-Policy gaps need to be filled; namely guidance is needed for importing, processing, and the use of manufactured items containing PBDEs and the waste management of those products.
-To address these challenges, this Binational Strategy document proposes multiple strategy options as outlined in ES Table A. By implementing the options presented in this Binational Strategy, stakeholders will be improving human and ecosystem health within the Great Lakes Basin and their respective communities.
+Guidance is needed for importing, processing, and the use of manufactured items containing PBDEs and the waste management of those products.
+To address these challenges, this Binational Strategy document proposes multiple strategic options as outlined in ES Table A. By implementing the options presented in this Binational Strategy, governments and stakeholders will be improving human and ecosystem health within the Great Lakes basin and their respective communities.
+Where Canada or the United States are not listed against an activity it reflects the fact that the option presented has already been undertaken, or is not appropriate within the context of the existing risk management programs and activities, within that country.